 You will be sending this information to the insurance company of the person who caused the car accident.
 The insurance company is frequently listed on the police report or UD-10.
 If the insurance company information is left blank, make copies, and send this information to the person who caused the car accident, and he will turn it over to his own insurance company.

 If there is no insurance company or if the person who caused the accident does not turn this information over to his insurance company, you can proceed to file an action in small claims court against the driver who caused the accident – or both the owner of the vehicle and the at-fault driver in those instances where they are not the same person.

 The insurance company will want to pay the named-insured (the person to whom the insurance policy is written), where there is a collision deductible.
 Where there is no collision deductible, and where there is no collision coverage, the insurance company will pay the vehicle owner.

 Mini Tort Step 3: Mail Your Documents

 Include your documents with a letter to the insurance company of the person who caused the accident, requesting the money.
-In the letter, you should request the full Mini Tort amount you are owed.
-Remember, this is the lesser of the vehicle damage or the deductible, but in any event no more than $1,000.
-For more information, read the sample Mini Tort letters below or call one of our Michigan Mini Tort lawyers at (800) 777-0028.
+In the letter, you should request the full mini tort amount you are owed.
+Remember, this is the lesser of the vehicle damage or the deductible, but in any event no more than $1,000 (except for car accidents occurring after July 1, 2020, where the maximum mini tort recovery amount will have increased to $3,000).
+For more information, read the sample mini tort letters below or call one of our Michigan mini tort lawyers at (800) 777-0028.